How to use Workspace in PhotoShop CC

 In this workspace I have some selected panels.
 Such like “brush, history, character, layers, channels, paths, adjustments, swatches and color”.

-Now let’s see how to create a new custom workspace.
+How to create a new custom workspace.

-So arrange all the individual panels as per your need.
+Let’s make a few quick changes to Photoshop’s default panel layout.
+Arrange all the individual panels as per your need.

 When you have done with it.
 Go to “window menu” then “workspace” then click on “new workspace”.